 These are some of the most important pieces to pick up to make a well-rounded home gym.

-Flat or flat/incline bench is probably the most basic piece of home gym equipment.
+A flat or flat/incline bench is probably the most basic piece of home gym equipment.
 An adjustable flat/incline bench is obviously more versatile, but also more expensive.

 AKA power cages and squat racks.
 This essential piece of equipment is necessary because it acts as a spotter—which, if you work out at home, you probably do not have.

 Some power racks are designed to hold your weight plates.
-Look for a rack with a pull up bar and cable pull down or cable crossover attachment for more bang-for-your-buck workout options.
+Look for a rack with a pull-up bar and cable pull-down or cable crossover attachment for more bang-for-your-buck workout options.

 You can opt for a standard bar or an Olympic bar.
 They each call for different weights: standard weights on the standard bar, and Olympic weights on the Olympic bar.